conneroisu/Auto-GPT-Obsidian/README.md

 ## Use Cases

-Ask Autogpt to create flashcards for studying automatically.
+#### Ask Autogpt to create automatically flashcards for studying. (similar to the arcana plugin, but automatically generated from your notes)

-# Contribution
+## Contribution

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.